 Plain English Breakdown

-Vocational Education: Youth Caregivers
+Vocational Education Program for Youth Caregivers

 This bill requires the State Department of Education and other agencies to develop programs that help youth caregivers get education and job training in personal care services.